 How to do it: Bring a large pot of water to a boil, drop your vegetables in it and cook until they are tender!

 To sauté a vegetable means to cook it in some type of fat over heat.
-The most common fats used in sautéing are extra virgin olive oil, butter, and even coconut oil.
+The most common fats used in sautéing are extra virgin olive oil, avocado oil, butter, and even coconut oil.
 You can also add minced garlic, herbs and spices, and/or salt and pepper to a sauté.

 Once you start to get more comfortable in the kitchen, you can create marinades for vegetables!
 Brushing or soaking vegetables in a mixture of olive oil, spices, herbs and other flavorings before cooking them can increase their flavor and tenderness once they are cooked.
 Marinated vegetables can be sautéed, roasted, or grilled.

 How to do it: Mix 1/4 cup extra virgin olive oil with 2 cloves of minced garlic and a couple teaspoons of your favorite seasonings.
 Add this mixture to a plastic bag or container and let your veggies soak in it.
 You can also brush marinades on vegetables right before cooking.
 For a tasty marinated vegetable recipe, check out these Easy Italian Zucchini Kabobs.
+My Vegetable Seasoning Guide can also help you come up with marinade ideas.

 If you’re new to roasting veggies, you have no idea what you’re missing!
 Roasting completely transforms the flavors and textures of raw vegetables.
 Many people find that the veggies they absolutely hate to eat raw are some of their favorite ones to eat roasted.

-How to do it: Preheat the oven to 350 to 400 degrees F. Line a baking sheet with parchment paper.
+How to do it: Preheat the oven to a temperature between 350 to 400 degrees F. Line a baking sheet with parchment paper.
 Chop veggies of choice, drizzle with olive oil, seasonings, and salt and pepper.
 Pop in the oven and bake for 20 to 40 minutes, or until tender.
 The cooking time will depend on how large you cut the veggies and what kind you are using.

 7. Quick Pickling